cloudberrydb/gpbackup/plugins/README.md

 **Usage within gpbackup:**

 Called once for each file created by gpbackup after the files have been written to the backup directories on local disk.
-Some files exist on the master and others exist on the segments.
+Some files exist on the coordinator and others exist on the segments.

 **Arguments:**